AnotherKamila/kamila.is/teaching/how-routers-work/index.md

 table ipv4_arp {
     key = {
-        meta.ipv4_next_hop: exact;  // next_hop is the host we found in the routing step; we want to send to that meta.out_interface: exact;  // conceptually this belongs here, but actually next_hop should be unique }
+        meta.ipv4_next_hop: exact;     // next_hop is the host we found in the routing step; we want to send to that
+        // meta.out_interface: exact;  // conceptually this belongs here, but actually next_hop should be unique, so
+                                       // we can leave it out
+    }
     actions = {
         set_dst_mac;                // set_dst_mac(mac)